 Since all accumulated volume or quantity Order (excluding Quotes) limits are Pre-Trade limits, they can never equal to or exceed the limits, except for Quotes.
 The Trading System may accept a portion of new Quotes if the entire Quote would cause the Pre-Trade risk parameters to be met or exceeded.
 A pre-trade accumulated volume or quantity Order (excluding Quotes) limit can be breached if a Clearing Futures Participant were to lower a limit below the existing consumption for a Contract or ICLG.
 Thus when an Order (excluding Quotes) is entered that will equal or exceed an accumulated volume or quantity limit for a Contract or ICLG, the Order would be rejected.
 The Trading System would reject all new Orders in their entirety, and accept the portion of new Quotes that permit the Pre-Trade risk parameters to not be met or exceeded.
 Likewise, if a Participant were to enter an Off-Exchange (i.e. Block or EFRP) transaction on behalf of a PTLG that will equal or exceed an accumulated volume or quantity limit for a Contract or ICLG the entire trade report would be rejected.
 The PTLG could re-enter a new Order or trade reported transaction in the same Contract or ICLG up to the amount of any unused consumption, but any Order/trade equal to or larger (excluding Quotes) than the unused consumption will always lead to a rejection.
 Any non-cancelling, open Order modifications for the affected Contract or ICLG that would equal or exceed the same accumulated volume or quantity limit would also be rejected.
 The PTLG can increase capacity (unused consumption) under a rejected limit by entering offsetting trades and/or canceling open Orders for the specific Contract or ICLG.
 Regardless, Authorized Traders connected to the PTLG will still be allowed to enter Orders on Order Books traded on other Contracts or ICLG until their respective accumulated volume or quantity limits are reached.

+A Sponsored Participant can have one or zero MASTER PTLGs.
+If no MASTER_PTLG is set, the orders from trading users for that participant will be risk checked against its own PTLGs only.

+If a MASTER_PTLG is created for a sponsored participant and is effective, all orders from the sponsored client will be risk checked against the MASTER_PTLG, and, if there exist a sponsored PTLG group for the user or the account the order is placed with, the order will also be checked against these groups.

 For more information on how the accumulated volume or quantity checks work, please refer to Appendix A of this Reference Guide– Examples on Daily Accumulated Quantity Checks.